bitrise-io/bitrise.io/README.md

 The repositories of steps which we maintain and support can be queried by searching for [steps-](https://github.com/bitrise-io?utf8=%E2%9C%93&query=steps-) on our [GitHub page](https://github.com/bitrise-io).

-### Scripts

-We have most of our scripts written in Go and bash, but it's possible to write it in any language our machines have installed like Ruby or Node.js.
+We have most of our scripts written in `Go` and `bash`, but it's possible to write it in any language our machines have installed, like `Ruby` or `Node.js`.

 > You can create a StepLib independently from Bitrise anytime, you will be able to use our CLI tools to maintain it, they are not tied to *our StepLib*.